Abstract

 10. Conclusion

 Agentic company dynamics obey a stability law coupling influence propagation and governance density.
-The practical criterion (1 − κ(D<sub>t</sub>))λ<sub>max</sub>(W<sub>t</sub>) < 1 provides a concrete, measurable condition for organizational health, with D<sub>t</sub> computed directly from router Top-K gate outcomes.
+The exact criterion (1 − κ<sub>t</sub>)λ<sub>max</sub>(W<sub>t</sub>) < 1 provides the contraction test, while the stricter buffered envelope λ<sub>max</sub>(W<sub>t</sub>) < 1 − κ<sub>t</sub> identifies the target operating region for resilient specialization.
 Governance constraints are not overhead — they are the metacognitive layer that allows the organization to observe itself.
 MARIA OS provides a concrete systems architecture to enforce these conditions through its Decision Graph, Gate Engine, Evidence Layer, and Doctor anomaly detection system.
-The stable specialization regime, where meaningful role differentiation emerges under moderate governance, represents the target operating state for any agentic enterprise.
+Buffered specialization, where meaningful role differentiation emerges under moderate governance with reserve, represents the target operating state for any agentic enterprise.
 The mathematics are clear: self-awareness is the price of self-organization.

 References